Are People Graduating Being Set Up For Financial Failure?

 If you pursue a finance-related course before or after graduating high school, you're a lucky person.
 You may have higher chances of being financially successful several years after your studies.
 The benefits are even more pronounced when pursuing higher education.
 If they can get a loan to fund an associate or bachelor's degree, most people grab the opportunity.

-Apart from the national government and non-profit organizations, even banks and micro-lending institutions provide higher education these days.
+Apart from the national government and non-profit organizations, even banks and micro-lending institutions provide higher education loans these days.
 But are students really well-prepared to make the best use of these future financial burdens?
 The financial portal Lan for deg recently had their financial advisors conduct a survey among people in the age bracket 18-30.
 They asked about basic personal finance topics and the results were not as surprising as anyone would think.

 One of the popular inferences was as follows: “we still do not do a great job in educating people about money.”
 While 72 percent of the participants reported they wished they'd learned more about personal finance in school, almost 25 percent did not know how interest rates on loans worked.
 Read the full study here (in Norwegian).